QilinGu/udacity_ml/projects/capstone/README.md

 In [1]:
 ```

-Next, let's import our file then create our Deep Q learner with the test environment in
+Next, let's import our file then create our Deep Q learner environment in
-one line of code:
+one line of code!
 ```python
 In [1]: from learning import *